opil/documentation/docs/admin/HMI/opil_server_hmi_install.md

 # Upgrades
 HMI can be upgraded by first shutting down OPIL and the downloading latest Docker image.

-Goog idea could be to remove the old Docker container and image before.
+Good idea could be to remove the old Docker container and image before.

 In HMI docker-compose.yml is defined the file locations of backed up folders for Mongo DB and uploaded files.
 If not removed, they will be in use of upgraded HMI app.